 - Other Tools – We can use some other important tools like Cloudant Sync, PouchDB, and Cloudant Envoy, which can help us develop the offline application.

-As we have discussed in the article, there is no doubt that Networks can be crappy, low and intermittent, due to the battery constraints and a lot of other factors, which may require an offline mode to ensure user can keep using the application.
+As we have discussed in the article, there is no doubt that Networks can be crappy, low, and intermittent, due to battery constraints and a lot of other factors, which may require an offline mode to ensure users can keep using the application.

-Poor network connectivity can jeopardize the end user experience.
-It leads to the dissatisfaction and frustration and may turn off the users from your product, hence developing an application which can support an offline mode or offline functionality is indeed a good idea.
+Poor network connectivity can jeopardize the end-user experience.
+It leads to dissatisfaction and frustration and may turn off the users from your product, hence developing an application that can support an offline mode or offline functionality is indeed a good idea.
 It will give a huge competitive edge to your application in this cut-throat competitive world.